Skip to content

 Large Scale Scrum Framework

-• one common Sprint across all teams
+• A common Sprint for all teams to ensure alignment.

 Origins of Large Scale Scrum